matt70iu/project-1-html-css-v3/README.md

 - In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch.
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- I also created a local clone of the repository for backup puposes.
+- I downloaded the Github desktop app, logged into my account and created a local copy which could now be synced with the repository on Github.
 - As stated above, I initially had issues with images not displaying.
 Having checked an article on slack overflow (https://stackoverflow.com/questions/41468951/images-not-displaying-in-github-pages) I was able to correct the issue by amending the image file name and path.

 - The live link can be found here -  https://matt70iu.github.io/project-1-html-css-v3/

 ## Credits